 Health City Cayman Islands, scheduled to accept its first patients in early 2014, will open with a state-of-the-art, tertiary care hospital in Grand Cayman, as a center of excellence in the following areas

 - Cardiac surgery

 Over the next decade, the hospital will expand to a 2,000-bed facility, and expects to be a JCI (Joint Commission International, USA) Accredited facility providing care in all major specialties including neurology, oncology and other cutting edge tertiary care services.
 The complex is also planned to have a medical university and an assisted-care living community.

 Health City Cayman Islands is the vision of famed India heart surgeon Dr. Devi Shetty.
-As Chairman of Narayana Health, he oversees a network of 14 hospitals across India.
-Narayana Health is joined in the first phase of the project by Ascension , the largest private not for profit health system in the United States.
+As Chairman of Narayana Health, he oversees a network of 26 hospitals across 16 cities in India.
+Narayana Health is joined in the first phase of the project by Ascension, the largest private not for profit faith-based health system in the United States.

 Narayana Health (NH) and Ascension share compatible values: NH has a commitment to care for people regardless of their ability to pay, and Ascension is dedicated to furthering its mission of serving all persons with special attention to those who are poor and vulnerable.

 The relationship between Ascension and Narayana Health was begun through TriMedx, a healthcare equipment services company that is a subsidiary of Ascension Holdings.
 TriMedx has begun providing biomedical engineering services to NH in Bangalore, India, through its subsidiary TriMedx International.